AHSAppDevTeam/Arcadia-High-Mobile-iOS/README.md

  ![AHS Signing team image](https://imgur.com/wcpA9U9.png)

  **Note: If you're running the project on a physical device, you may get a few signing errors from the Pods project.
-Repeat last 3 steps for each error.**
+Repeat above steps for each error.**

  - Lastly, open the `Info` configuration section of the AHS project file and make sure to select `keys.xcconfig` under both release and debug like this: